 General program benefits and expectations

-- Guidance, support, and reflection before the student begins the internship all the way through the completion of their experience.
+- Guidance, support, and reflection before the student begins the internship through the completion of their experience.

 - A course in career discernment, generally one of these three: EPIC 126 Bonner Scholars (spring 2021 section only), ACEN LIFT: College and Career Connections, or EPIC 171: EPIC Foundations